4 (serving size = 25 g)

 - Store in an airtight container.

-This recipe is easily adaptable to any sort of powdered flavors.
+This recipe is easily adaptable to any sort of powdered flavor.
 If you’re not into cheese, try cinnamon and sugar, cayenne and garlic salt, or Italian herbs and flaky salt.
 Just remember to adjust the macros!

 This guide is jam-packed with everything you need to know about nutrition.